Legislation Urging Immediate Return of U.S. Kids Abducted to Japan Clears 1st Hurdle; NJ cases among those cited

 During the debate on his a amendment, Smith spoke of the current abduction cases involving Japan including the case of New Jersey resident and former Marine Sgt.
 Michael Elias, whose children Jade and Michael were abducted to Japan by his estranged wife in 2008.
 He has not held them since or been allowed any communication with them in over a year.

 “Additionally, my amendment calls on the Secretary of State to take any and all other appropriate measures to enable left behind parents direct access and communications with their children wrongfully removed to or retained in Japan.
-These children must be allowed to have a relationship with their American parent—the arbitrary deprivation they currently suffer is child abuse
+These children must be allowed to have a relationship with their American parent—the arbitrary deprivation they currently suffer is child abuse,” Smith said.

 The House Foreign Affairs Committee unanimously adopted the amendment demanding an MOU as part of legislation controlling foreign aid.
 The bill is expected to move to the House Floor.